cheekybeanz/audiobookbay-automated/README.md

 On first launch, the app generates a fully documented `.env` file at `/config/.env` with every available setting explained inline and commented out at its default value.
 This is the easiest place to configure the app after the first boot.

 Once `/config/.env` exists, values in it take priority over environment variables set in your Docker Compose file or Unraid template.
-A common workflow is to set just enough in Compose to get the container running (download client, save path), then fine-tune everything else by editing `/config/.env` directly and restarting the container.

 ## Environment Variables